Registration is CLOSED.

-Background: Larry is a Road Runners Club of America (RRCA) certified running coach who has been running for nearly 30 years.
+Background: Larry is a Road Runners Club of America (RRCA) certified running coach who has been running for over 30 years.
 He has 25 years of experience teaching and coaching athletic activities, including instructing swimming and karate and coaching soccer and running.
-In addition to directing this program, Larry has helped coach MCRRC’s 5K, 10K and Winter Trails programs.
-After pacing Barry Hauptman for the last 30 miles of the Burning River 100 Mile Endurance Run, Larry is firm in his belief that his personal race limit is the 50K.
+In addition to directing this program, Larry has helped coach MCRRC’s 5K, 10K and Winter Trails programs, and he has run races from 5K to 50K.
 In his non-running time, he is a Program Manager for a Systems Engineering and Integration company, husband to a non-running wife and father to two millennial daughters.

 Pace Group Information: Prior to the first workout, runners will be placed in pace groups with comparable runners, based on runner-provided pacing information.
 Each group will be led by a Pace Coach.

 Workouts: Virtual workouts are scheduled for Saturdays (long runs) and Tuesday evenings (speed work).
 If the program is able to transition to in-person, group workouts will be held on these days.
 The program schedule will include recommended workouts for all other days of the week.